Unequal Pay Is a Form Of Gender Discrimination

 Women Earn Less Than Men Across the Board

 - The percentage increases somewhat for female workers between the ages of 25 and 34, indicating that women outside of this range fare worse when it comes to pay equality.
-Women within this range earned 90 percent of men's salaries and wages, although this is still significantly less than equal.
+Women within the 25-34 range earned 89% of men's salaries and wages, although this is still significantly less than equal.

 - Even in job categories, such as child care, that are predominantly occupied by women, they still only earn about 95 percent of men's wages for performing the same jobs.

 - While progress has been made toward pay parity between the sexes over the past 55 years, the Institute for Women's Policy Research estimates that it will not be reached until 2059.

 What Pay Inequity Looks Like at Highest and Lowest